monatemedia/Educational-Technologist---UCT---Pre-Interview-Test/README.md

 - Plug the `Presentation PC` into the `PDU`.
 There are power points available.

 - Move the `Rifle Mic` and `Shure X2U` from the `Capture Agent` to the `Presentation PC` making it easy for the presenter to talk through their presentation from the `Presentation PC` desk.

+- Plug the `Presentation PC` into the `DSP` using an HDMI input to extract the audio signal and route it to the `Sony NX3` and external sound system.

 - Install a USB cable between the `Capture Agent` and the `DSP` to be able to record audio from the `Mic` and `Lapel Mic` without using the `Sony NX3` if video is not required.
 The `Capture Agent` and the `DSP` sit in the same rack.